TruelyThea/TrollegleDayTwo/documentation.md

 won't work as expected.
 It will assume that the first `/.else` is associated with the first `/.if`.
 Regular `/.if ... /.else /.if ... /.else /.if ...` nesting should work as expected, though.
 *Todo:* Fix this.
+*Immediate Fix:* You could wrap the inner `/.if ... /.else` block in a command added through `/.addCommand`.

 *Aliases:* `/.onlyIf`, `/.ifThen`, `/.withIf`, `/.ifElse`